What Is A Dental Implant?

 Frequently Asked Questions

 The science of dental implants has evolved so rapidly from its early days that it is now a very predictable and relatively pain-free procedure.
 The dental implant procedure is completed with such care and precision you’ll experience as little discomfort as possible.
 With proper aftercare, you can expect minimal swelling and almost no bleeding.
 Your physical and emotional health are both important to us.
 If you feel anxious about visiting us for any reason, please let us know.

 Care for your dental implants like a natural tooth.
-Regular brushing & flossing, cleanings & checkups and letting your doctor know if you have any problems.
+Regular brushing & flossing, cleanings and checkups and letting your doctor know if you have any problems.